-"select for update" causes table lock and deadlock when accessing Cloudscape
+The "select for update" operation causes table lock and deadlock when accessing Cloudscape

-If a select for update operation on one row locks the entire table, which creates a deadlock condition, the cause can be that you have not defined indexes on that table.
-Lack of an index on the columns you use in the where clause can cause Cloudscape to create a table lock rather than a row level lock.
+If a select for update operation on one row locks the entire table, which creates a deadlock condition, there might be undefined indexes on that table.
+The lack of an index on the columns you use in the where clause can cause Cloudscape to create a table lock rather than a row level lock.